 There are many more questions you can ask to ensure your processes are slick and client friendly.
 Take the time and work out the top five you need to implement first to achieve the best possible return.

 You can plan away until your heart is content but at the end of the day you need to get out there and actually do something.

 Whilst we are great advocates of a strategic approach to all things marketing and business development, you need to nail your plan down and then get out there and make it happen.

 But how are you going to do this?

 Start with when the activity needs to be achieved and work backwards to identify when a particular project/ campaign needs to commence in order to hit this deadline.
-This approach will allow you to develop several campaigns and once complete you will possess a campaign plan for the year ahead.
+This approach will allow you to develop several campaigns and once the process is complete you will possess a campaign plan for the year ahead.

 It would be remiss if we didn’t bring in the four main areas which we always turn to when we are trying to think of business development ideas for law firms.
-The problem with most marketing plans, however, is that they leave these elements out and keep business development activities separate.
+The problem with most marketing plans is that they leave these elements out and keep business development activities separate.
 In our view, if you want to develop a law firm growth strategy that succeeds, marketing and business development are so inextricably linked they must be brought together within one plan.

 1. Existing Clients

 What is it you are going to do to maintain relationships with existing clients and perhaps increase business with them through cross selling other services?